ei-abdullah/blog-app/README.md

 ## Usage

-One the application is running, you can start using its features:
+Once the application is running, you can start using its features:

 - Write a Blog: